bondxue/NLP-for-Finance/README.md

 When deciding the value of a company, it's important to follow the news.
 For example, a product recall or natural disaster in a company's product chain.
 We want to be able to turn this information into a signal.

-For this project, I will use posts from the social media site [StockTwits](https://en.wikipedia.org/wiki/StockTwits).
+For this project, I use posts from the social media site [StockTwits](https://en.wikipedia.org/wiki/StockTwits).
 The community on StockTwits is full of investors, traders, and entrepreneurs.
 Each message posted is called a *Twit*.
 This is similar to Twitter's version of a post, called a Tweet.
-I will build a model around these twits that generate a sentiment score.
+I  build a model around these twits that generate a sentiment score.

 After collecting a bunch of twits, then hand labeled the sentiment of each.
 To capture the degree of sentiment, we'll use a five-point scale: `very negative`, `negative`, `neutral`, `positive`, `very positive`.
 Each twit is labeled -2 to 2 in steps of 1, from very negative to very positive respectively.
-I will build a sentiment analysis model that will learn to assign sentiment to twits on its own, using this labeled data.
+I build a sentiment analysis model that will learn to assign sentiment to twits on its own, using this labeled data.